shikijs/shiki/docs/guide/theme-colors.md

 This feature is experimental and may change without following semver.
 :::

-Shikiji provides a factory function helper `createCssVariablesTheme` to for creating a theme that uses CSS variables easier.
+Shikiji provides a factory function helper `createCssVariablesTheme` for creating a theme that uses CSS variables easier.
 Note that this theme is a lot less granular than most of the other themes and requires to define the CSS variables in your app.
 This is provided for easier migration from Shiki's [`css-variables theme`](https://github.com/shikijs/shiki/blob/main/docs/themes.md#theming-with-css-variables).
-For better highlighting result, we recommend construct the theme manually with [Arbitrary Color Values](#arbitrary-color-values) or use [Color Replacements](#color-replacements) to override existing theme.
+For better highlighting result, we recommend construct the theme manually with [Arbitrary Color Values](#arbitrary-color-values) or use [Color Replacements](#color-replacements) to override an existing theme.

-This theme is **not included by default** and requires to be registered explicitly:
+This theme is **not included by default** and must be registered explicitly:

 ```ts twoslash
 import { createCssVariablesTheme, getHighlighter } from 'shikiji'